MicrosoftDocs/well-architected/well-architected/ai/assessment.md

 :::image type="content" source="./images/assessment-question.png" alt-text="Screenshot of a question in the AI workload assessment.
 A few answers are selected.
 On the left side, an outline of the assessment is visible.":::

 These questions are designed to help you benchmark your workload's maturity and alignment with the recommended approach for operating an AI workload.
-The outcome of the assessment is a set of technical recommendations and documentation that provides guidance on how to implement a highly reliable solution on Azure.
+The outcome of the assessment is a set of technical recommendations and documentation that provides guidance about how to implement a highly reliable solution on Azure.

 :::image type="content" source="./images/assessment-recommendations.png" alt-text="Screenshot of the guidance page of the AI assessment.
 Recommended actions are visible.":::